seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

       ./nested.sh

-      **NOTE: This assumes you used the example userdata script to deploy the L0.
-If you did not, you will need to manually run ./main.sh BEFORE ./nested.sh**
+      **NOTE: This assumes you used the example userdata script to deploy the L0**
+        *   If you did not, you will need to manually edit and run ./main.sh BEFORE ./nested.sh

 </br>